oscarolsson94/security/inlämning2.md

 ## Final Note

 Use free wifi on your own risk.
 You dont always have the luxury of connecting to a network which you know is completely safe, for example when travelling.
-In this case, be aware of what threats are out there, and protect yourself in the ways that you can.
+In this case, be aware of what possible threats are out there, and protect yourself in the ways that you can.